 Introduction

-The global faces a dual challenge: stricter and a rapidly transforming food supply chain.
-These pressures have exacerbated a shortage of skilled food professionals, leaving struggling to maintain , manage , and adapt to change.
+The global food industry faces a dual challenge: stricter regulations and a rapidly transforming food supply chain.
+These pressures have exacerbated a critical shortage of skilled food safety professionals, leaving companies struggling to maintain , manage , and adapt to change.
 This talent gap can lead to increased food safety incidents, higher costs, and hindered growth.

 Furthermore, traditional reliance on external audits and certifications is no longer sufficient.
 To thrive, food businesses must proactively build internal expertise, empowering teams to anticipate and address risks.